DanielRSnell/wordpress-voiceflow/readme.txt

 == License ==

-This project is licensed under the GPLv2 or later. (https://www.gnu.org/licenses/gpl-2.0.html)
+This project is licensed under the MIT License Agreement.